 wordpress redirect after login

-Trying to set up WordPress redirect after login functionality on your site?
+Trying to set up some redirect functionality for your WordPress login pages?

 This functionality can come in really handy if you allow user registration on your site, especially for membership sites and ecommerce stores.